DylanLawless/qvApp2025lawless/README.md

+# Application of qualifying variants for genomic analysis

 **This repo contains only manuscript files.
 For the code and data used in this study see the public Zenodo repository.**

+---

 Qualifying Variants (QVs) are defined, versioned criteria that determine which genomic alterations are included in an analysis.
 Rather than being hidden as code-level filters, QVs are externalised into human- and machine-readable YAML or JSON files that specify the exact rules applied, such as allele frequency thresholds, gene panels, or pathogenicity classifications.
 This makes analyses transparent, reproducible, and auditable across tools, studies, and institutions.
 QVs function as a common reference layer that links the technical and interpretive logic of variant analysis, ensuring that every decision in a genomic workflow is explicit, traceable, and aligned with FAIR data principles.

-# Application of qualifying variants for genomic analysis

-## how to build a QV file
+## How to build a QV file

 We recommend YAML or JSON for portability and adoption.
 You can build a QV in three ways: